department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 -	Information science
 -	Media application

-## What benefits can I get under the VET TEC program?
+## What benefits can I get through this program?

 -	Tuition for a full-time high-tech training program
 -	Money for housing during your training

 ---------

-## How do I apply?
+## How do I get benefits through this program?

 First, you'll need to apply for the VET TEC program by filling out an Application for Veteran Employment through Technology Education Course (VA Form 22-0994).